-The California NanoSystems Institute at the University of California Santa Barbara is a place where engineers, scientists and students make prototypes for their projects —often using 3D printers.
+The California NanoSystems Institute at the University of California, Santa Barbara (UCSB) is a place where engineers, scientists and students make prototypes for their projects —often using 3D printers.
 Dave Bothman, the lab manager, has lately been using the printers to make face shields for healthcare workers.

-When UCSB moved to online learning and students went home due to the pandemic, the once busy lab on campus was empty.
-Bothman said he kept getting articles from fellow UCSB faculty about using 3D printers to make personal protective equipment or PPE.
+When the university moved to online learning and students went home due to the pandemic, the once busy lab on campus was empty.
+Bothman said he kept getting articles from fellow UCSB faculty about using 3D printers to make personal protective equipment, or PPE.

-Inspired by the possibilities, he asked the UC administration for permission to use the lab for that purpose.
+Inspired by the possibilities, he asked the UCSB administration for permission to use the lab for that purpose.